grew-nlp/grew_doc/content/usage/cli.md

 ## Example with a cluster key

-:warning: available only with *Grew* version 1.6.3.
+:warning: available only with *Grew* version 1.6.3 or greater.

 With the same data as in the previous example, the following command: